yanitzatrosel/SIRS-MRI/README.md

 1. The sample is allowed to come to an equillibium with a delay (d1: 1-5*T1).
 1. A $90^\circ$ hard pulse is applied in x direction, which will nutate the resulting magnetization in -y (xy-plane) (note: Charagundla's paper position the magnetization in y direction, but I think this is an error).
 1. A phase-shifted spin-lock pulse is applied in -y direction (Note: need to verify this part).
 TSL corresponds to the duration time for the SL pulse.
-TSL depends on the T2 value for the tissue of interest (NOTE for myself: check value for brain tissue).
+TSL depends on the T2 value for the tissue of interest.
 1. A second $90^\circ$ hard pulse is applied in -x direction, which nutate the magnetization in a complex position.